nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 console.log("peek should be 4: ", myStack.peek());
 ```

+Just now I noticed that replit has a 'unit tests' tool!
+Something else to check out for sure.

 That will be it for today.
 There is plenty more to do (of course), and never enough time.

 ## Tuesday 23-Aug-2022